datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 The script checks whether you should be aware of this change in behavior prior to your ACI upgrade so that appropriate subnets can be added to the configuration or you can prepare a workstation that is within the configured subnet, which will continue to be accessible to APICs even after the upgrade.

+### EECDH SSL Cipher

+Under `Fabric > Fabric Policies > Policies > Pod > Management Access > default`, there are multiple SSL ciphers which can be enabled or disabled by the user.
+Cipher states should only be modified if a configured cipher is declared insecure or weak by the IETF.
+When modifying any cipher it is important to validate that the configuration is valid otherwise NGINX may fail to validate and the GUI will become unusable due to no cipher match.
+For more information reference the [APIC Security Configuration Guide][19].

+EECDH is a key algorithm that many cipher suites use for HTTPS communication.
+If the key algorithm is disabled any cipher suite using this key algorithm will also be implicitly disabled.
+Cisco does not recommend disabling EECDH.

+When disabled, the nginx.conf configuration file may fail to validate and NGINX will continue to use the last known good configuration.
+On upgrade, nginx.conf will also fail to validate but there is no known good configuration so the APIC GUI will be down until EECDH is re-enabled.

+!!! tip
+    If the GUI is inaccessible due to the EECDH cipher being disabled, it can be re-enabled from the CLI using icurl.
+    ```
+    apic1# bash
+    admin@apic1:~> icurl -X POST 'http://localhost:7777/api/mo/uni/fabric/comm-default/https/cph-EECDH.json' -d '{"commCipher":{"attributes":{"state":"enabled"}}}'
+    {"totalCount":"0","imdata":[]}
+    admin@apic1:~>
+    ```

 ## Defect Check Details